-For 2011 and 2012 a 3.7% and 3.9% GDP growth rate, respectively, was noted taking into consideration a depreciation of the peso against the U.S. dollar of 13.3% for 2011 with greater volatility suffered in the currency exchange market as a result of the complex economic situation which worsened in Europe and particularly in Greece during the second half of 2011.
-However, there was an appreciation of the Mexican peso versus the United States Dollar of 6.9% in 2012 in comparison with 2011.
 The Mexican economic crisis and slowdown may generate a material adverse effect on the Company's operations and financial conditions, as well as a stronger currency exchange rate could reduce the flow of tourists to our country.
-In 2013 and 2014 the GDP was only 1.3% and 2.1% respectively, due to the federal government's efforts to implement government structural reforms, such as the energy and tax legislative reforms.
+In 2013, 2014 and 2015 the GDP was only 1.3%, 2.1% and 2.5% respectively, due to the federal government's efforts to implement government structural reforms, such as energy and tax legislative reforms.

 The exchange rate fluctuated laterally during 2013 resulting in marginal depreciation against the United States dollar.
-However, during the last trimester of 2014, the peso depreciated significantly against the United States dollar, representing a 12.6% depreciation.
-This affected the Company's debt leverage index since its total debt is denominated in United States dollars.
+However, since the last trimester of 2014 and during 2015, the peso depreciated significantly against the United States dollar, representing a 12.6% depreciation for 2014 and 16.9% for 2015.
+This affected the Company's debt leverage and interest hedge index since its total debt is denominated in United States dollars.